Landmines, War, and Journalism: One war reporter’s close encounter with religion, death, and victory

 Then we heard the sounds of trucks idling ahead in the jungle.

-That was a very bad, frightening sign.
+This was a very frightening development.

 The guerrilla’s I was with—troops of the Khmer People’s National Liberation Front, did not have any trucks.